Orthobiologics

 Risks and Complications

-orthobiologics injection is usually a safe and non-invasive treatment procedure.
-However, as with most treatment procedures, orthobiologics injection is rarely associated with certain complications.
+Orthobiologics injection is usually a safe and non-invasive treatment procedure.
+However, as with most treatment procedures, Orthobiologics injection is rarely associated with certain complications.
 The risks and complications that could be associated with these injections include:

 - Increased pain at the injection site